 From what I found in candidate reports and forums, the CodeSignal assessment for Anthropic is a high pressure test that requires fast and accurate coding.
 One candidate shared that the challenge involved implementing a series of API operations on an in memory database, split into four levels of increasing difficulty within 90 minutes.
 The focus was clearly on speed rather than code elegance because the interviewers mainly cared about the score.

 Another candidate mentioned that they got stuck on the fourth level just two minutes before finishing which led to automatic disqualification.
-On Reddit, a user described scoring one hundred percent on the first three levels but only seventy five percent on the last one, ending with a total score of five hundred while a perfect last level would have brought them up to eight hundred points.
+On Reddit, a user described scoring one hundred percent on the first three levels but only seventy five percent on the last one, ending with a total score of five hundred.

 These real life experiences showed me how critical it is to practice under timed conditions and develop a strategy to complete all four levels efficiently.
 The pressure is not just about solving problems but managing time and stress which became a key part of my preparation.